SaiReddyA-1/Nxt-Trendz---Products-Filters-Group/README.md

-In this project, I have built a **Nxt Trendz - Products Filters Group** app by applying the concepts we have learned till now.
+In this project, I have built a **Nxt Trendz - Products Filters Group** app by applying the concepts i have learned till now.

 ### Refer to the images below: